Anurag-30/knowledge-base/05-Sql/ReadMe.md

 A table consists of 3 things column + type of the data + constraints (optional) <br />

 ` CREATE TABLE table_name (
     column_name + datatype + constraints if any
 );`

-You can read more about
+You can read more about different data type available here

 ## Creating A Table Without Constraints